-According to Dr. Ronald Brand from International Eye Care, wintertime brings a double-exposure danger to eyes “” first from the sun itself, and then from the snow acting as a mirror and reflecting a second dose of UV into eyes.
+According to Dr. Ronald Brand from International Eye Care, wintertime brings a double-exposure danger to eyes.
+The first threat is from the sun itself.
+Second, comes from the snow acting as a mirror and reflecting a second dose of UV into eyes.

 #1: Sunglasses Reduce Glare

-High quality sunglasses dramatically reduce glare to provide safer, more comfortable vision.
+High-quality sunglasses dramatically reduce glare to provide safer, more comfortable vision.
 Polarized lenses are particularly effective at shielding eyes from dangerous reflections.

-#2: Sunglasses Protect Eyes from the Sun’s Harmful UV Rays
+#2: Sunglasses Protect from Harmful UV Rays

 Exposure to ultraviolet (UV) radiation is associated with the development of cataracts and age-related macular degeneration.